 When extended hours trading makes sense

-Earnings plays with planned risk
+Earnings reactions with planned risk

-Pre-market gap analysis (not trading)
+Pre-market gap analysis

 My pre-market routine